Park bench unveiled to honor brothers killed in Mayfield

 * Through Saturday afternoon

-* Several rounds of rain, heavy at times, are forecast from late
+* A couple more rounds of rain, heavy at times, are forecast through

 PRECAUTIONARY/PREPAREDNESS ACTIONS...